SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-pipelines.md

 1. Under __Pipelines__ select __Library__
 1. Add a new __Variable Group__ making sure the name matches what is defined in the pipeline definition
 1. Add the following variables to the group and select __Save__
-    - o365_user_login: the user login of a SharePoint tenant administator
+    - o365_user_login: the user login of a SharePoint tenant administrator
     - o365_user_password: the user password of the account
     - o365_app_catalog_site_url: the url of the app catalog site collection